 Create more opportunities.

-With the right approach, teams or departments can become more efficient at managing projects and completing them on time and budget.
+With the right approach, teams or departments can become more efficient at managing projects and completing them on time and within budget.
 This may even generate further opportunities to manage additional projects in the future.

 Stay on budget.